Skip to main content

 Cache directory

-The cache directory is used for data that is persisted and shared between different invocations of a program.
-The actual caches are created in subdirectories.
-The content of this directory can safely be deleted to clean all caches.
-This directory must be writable by the application.
-Otherwise, caches cannot be created or updated leading to significantly decreased performance.
+The cache directory is used for data that persists and is shared between different invocations of a program.
+The SDK creates the actual caches in subdirectories.
+You can safely delete the content of this directory to clean all caches.

 If the user has a profile: